[When CNN announced in the early evening of Monday, 9

 ‘The Bingo Long Traveling All-Stars & Motor Kings’ (1976)

 This Motown-produced look at the 1930s heyday of barnstorming baseball teams — made up of players too old, too young or too independent for either the major leagues or the Negro leagues — features an A-list ensemble cast, including Billy Dee Williams as an opportunistic cynic and Richard Pryor [1940-2005] as a slick talker looking to pass himself off as anything but Black.
-Jones plays a home run-hitting activist (modeled after Josh Gibson [the second Negro league player to be inducted in the National Baseball Hall of Fame in 1972; 1911-47]) who is deeply concerned about whether African Americans would control their own future if Major League Baseball were to integrate.
+Jones plays a home run-hitting activist (modeled after Josh Gibson [the second Negro league player to be inducted into the National Baseball Hall of Fame in 1972; 1911-47]) who is deeply concerned about whether African Americans would control their own future if Major League Baseball were to integrate.
 “Bingo Long” revisits the carnival atmosphere and showmanship of itinerant sportsmen, while also arguing that even people who make their living playing games deserve to be treated fairly.

 ‘Star Wars’ (1977)